autoplot/documentation/javadoc/org/das2/qstream/SerialStreamFormatter.md

-# org.das2.qstream.SerialStreamFormatterWe need a class that can format a stream serially.
-SimpleStreamFormatter needs the whole dataset, which really
+# org.das2.qstream.SerialStreamFormatter

- misses the point with QStreams, that you can process and create data streams serially on the server side.
+We need a class that can format a stream serially.
+SimpleStreamFormatter needs the whole dataset, which really misses the point with QStreams, that you can process and create data streams serially on the server side.
 The das2stream codes were first coded with this use case, but QStreams were not and because of this a good serial generator was never created.